coderefinery/workshop-intro/livestream.md

 - The real solution is that we (the staff) need to keep it shorter - we will move older data to an "archive Notes doc".
   ![Screenshot of Notes with a link to Archive Notes outlined in a red box.](https://coderefinery.github.io/manuals/_images/hackmd--archivelink.png)

-### We don't have time to cover everything
-- This is just a fact - sorry.
-- You can review later
-- Talk with collaborators and make your own study network

-### We deviate from the schedule
-- We try to stay on track

 ### There are major accessibility problems
 - e.g. audio quality is bad, screen not visible, breaks not coming, unintelligble explanation...